rohankumardubey/liquibase-snowflake/README.md

 The `datetime` datatype in Snowflake is an alias for the datatype `timestamp_ntz`, [Date and Time Data Types](https://docs.snowflake.net/manuals/sql-reference/data-types.html#date-and-time-data-types).
 The `TimestampNTZType` class clarifies this mapping from Liquibase `datetime` to Snowflake `timestamp_ntz`.
+To map `text` datatype in changesets to `text` Snowflake datatype SnowflakeTextDataType class is added (default liquibase-core classes maps it to `CLOB`)

 ## ChangeLog